 Arizona is filled with fascinating museums and exciting attractions.
-Historic districts, art galleries, botanical gardens and zoos provide hours (and even days) of fun and learning in both Phoenix and Tucson.
-The following is a list of must-sees as you make your way through the arts and culture of Arizona.
-Before visiting the museums and attractions listed, call ahead for hours and fees.
+Historic districts, art galleries, botanical gardens and zoos provide hours (and even days) of fun and learning in Phoenix.
+The following is a list of must-sees of Phoenix museums and attractions.
+Before visiting the museums and attractions listed call ahead for hours and fees.

 Museums and Attractions

 Arizona Science Center600 East Washington St. Phoenix AZ 85004